aerogear/aerogear-unifiedpush-server/README.md

 Once the server is running access it via ```http://SERVER:PORT/ag-push``` from there you can use the Admin UI.

-Besides the _AdminUI_ the server can be accessed over RESTful APIs, as explained below.
+Besides the _Admin UI_ the server can be accessed over RESTful APIs, as explained below.

 #### Login